-No de minimis amount has been established for applicable construction materials permanently incorporated into the Project.
-Strict compliance is required.

 The Contractor shall retain manufacturers' certificates verifying the origin of all applicable construction materials for 3 years after the date of final payment for the Project, and shall furnish copies to the Engineer upon request.

-Manufactured products assembled outside the Project Site are not subject to the Build America Buy America requirements.
-Manufactured products are items that consist of two or more of the listed construction materials that have been combined together through a manufacturing process, and items that include at least one of the listed construction materials combined with a Material that is not listed through a manufacturing process, and should be treated as manufactured products, rather than as construction materials.

-Iron and steel Materials are subject to 00160.20(a).
+Iron and steel Materials and manufactured products that are predominately iron or steel are subject to 00160.20(a).

 The Contractor shall include this provision in all subcontracts.